 In short, yes Wix is good for blogging.
 You get control over the meta data and the on page SEO of your blog posts as well as the permalink structure.
+In addition to the “unstructured” editor that this platform provides.

 You can also set headers, sub headers, embed videos and pictures and add in accurate alt tags.
 Best of all, with Wix you can custom design your individual blog posts to your liking as well as the blog and category pages.
-With search rankings rankings Wix IP address are also trusted so with good content going after under served topics you can do quite well with your rankings.

 Best of all with a Wix account you can get unlimited traffic to your website without needing to upgrade your plan (unlike a web hosting account where you’ll have to upgrade from shared hosting to cloud hosting or a VPS).